Dental Implants - Frequently Asked QuestionsWhat you should know when considering dental implants

 A standard implant is a titanium post usually 3 to 6 millimeters in diameter and 6 to 14 millimeters in length.
 Standard dental implants typically cost between $1,800 and $2,500 per fixture and several may be required.

 “Mini” implants are around 2 millimeters in diameter.
-They are designed to support small individual teeth, and can be combined in a group to support a removable denture.
+They are designed to support small individual teeth and can be combined in a group to support a removable denture.
 Their application is limited and cost ranges from $300 to $900 per fixture.

 Implant retained dentures can support the entire upper and/or lower arch.
 This can cost between $5,500 and $25,000.
 Many people find the lower cost price range of a mini‐dental implant attractive.
-Some dental practices may quote you a treatment price based on using a minimum number of these lower cost implants and cheaper restorations.
+Some dental practices may quote you a treatment price based on using a minimum number of these lower-cost implants and cheaper restorations.

 Will Medicaid or Insurance pay for my implants?

 Medicaid is intended to provide coverage for “Medically Necessary Dental Services”.
 It covers basic treatments such as tooth extractions and their replacement with partial or full dentures.
 Generally, dental implants are not covered by dental insurance.
 However, more companies are covering dental implants today.
 In many cases, your insurance can help pay for the teeth that are placed on the dental implants, if not the implants themselves.
-Your dental insurance provider can apprise you dental implants and or dental crowns are a covered procedure.
+Your dental insurance provider can apprise you if dental implants and or dental crowns are a covered procedure.